PatrickEMcLean/DungeonMerchantStory/WorkingDraft (unknown00236c8e72eb's conflicted copy 2013-09-27).md

 "You are a vile little man, your Highness.
 You forgot to add your Highness.
 Very bad to do this when addressing a King."

-"Enough of this madness!"
-Torvalds drew his sword.
-He lifted his sword for a swing that would surely cleave Boltac in two.
-Boltac just shook his head.
+"Enough of this madness!" and he drew his sword.
+As he rared backwards for a swing that would surely cleave Boltac in two, the merchant just shook his head.
 Before the sword could start forward, a foot of steel emerged from Torvald's belly.
-Behind him, Laughlin put his knee on Torvalds shining armor pulled out his dirk back through the gap his armor.
-Blood sputtered from Torvalds' lips as he collapsed to his knees.
-He fell to the ground at Boltac's feet.
+Behind him, the leader of the Free Companions, pulled out his sword.
+Blood sputtered from Torvalds lips as he collapsed to his knees and fell to the ground at Boltac's feet.
 Weeveston looked on in wide-eyed horror.

-"What a waste," said Boltac shaking his head.
-Then he put a sympathetic hand on Weeveston's shoulder and walked him away, "You don't need to look at that, trust me."
+"What a waste," said Boltac as he finished shaking his head.
+Then put a hand on Weevestons shoulder and walked him away, "You don't need to look at that, trust me."

-As they walked South Boltac said, "Look, Weeveston, if that even is your real name, we've got easily defensible mountain passes.
+As they walked South Boltac said, "Look, Weeveston, if that is your real name.  we've got easily defensible mountain passes.
 We're on the trade road to everywhere.
 And now, we've got our own kingdom.
 We'd like to be friends with everybody, you understand.
 Friends and trading partners.
 'Cause it's good for business.
 Anger, bad blood, ancient feuds all of that garbage is bad for business, right?
 So, before I let you go, I gotta know.
-Do you want to be my friend?"
+Do you want to be our friend?"

 Pale and shaking, Weeveston looked behind him.
-The Laughlin was wiping Uncle Torvalds blood from his dirk.
-He smile again.
+A few steps behind him, Weeveston saw the leader of the Free Companions was wiping Uncle Torvalds blood from his sword.
+The man smiled at him as he did it.

 "I do.
 I do want to be friends," Weeveston said, looking around nervously.